 Restaurants, wine bars and similar establishments in Birgu:

-There are various wine bars elsewhere typically in the late medieval streets of Birgu, for example: Del Borgo, Il-Forn, and l'Angolo di Vino.
+There are various wine bars elsewhere typically in the late medieval streets of Birgu, for example: Del Borgo, and il-Forn.
 Depending on the day of the week, time of day, and time of year they can be quite busy.
 Each tends to have its own style.
 Il-Forn provides both indoors seating and a courtyard full of artworks, and a genuine 'oven' (hence the name).
-On the other hand, the 'ambience' of Del-Borgo is much more like that of a wine-cellar with vaulted stone arches, and it has the most classical ambience, as well as reasonably priced good food.
-A more recent addition to Birgu's repertoire of wine bars is 'Lupanara' which is more expensive than the average Birgu wine bar.
+It serves Maltese and Viennese food.
+On the other hand, the 'ambience' of Del-Borgo is much more like that of a wine-cellar with vaulted stone arches, and it has the most classical ambience, as well as good food.
+'Lupanara' used to be a wine-bar which apparently changed hands more than once, but more recently has become a restaurant under completely new management.

-Please refer to the companion directory page for links to the above and other establishments.
+Please refer to the companion directory page for web links (URLs) to the above and other establishments.

 Local Government:

-Birgu Local Council has its office in the 'Couvre Porte' area, leading onto the Ravelin constituting the main complex of fortifications guarding access to Birgu on the landward side.
+Birgu Local Council has its office in the Auberge de France in Hilda Tabone street.
 The office sells some of the booklets and media described on a companion page in this website, as well as providing various services and advisory functions for residents and visitors.
-The offices should be moving to the Auberge D'Angleterre which is more centrally situated.

 Auberge d'Angleterre plaque Birgu - Sir Oliver Starkey